 Enjoy a barefoot hike.

-A great activity you can enjoy yourself or with the whole family is barefoot hiking.
-This is sure to start a conversation with passersby.
-Contrary to belief your feet will quickly adjust.
+Barefoot hiking is a great activity everyone can enjoy.
+Contrary to popular belief, your feet will quickly adjust as you hike.
 Because feet are flexible, clingier, and more tactile than shoes, bare feet often provide better stability, increased environmental awareness, heightened proprioception (awareness of the position and movement of the body), and better balance when on the trail.
 Additionally, it offers a sensory experience that you (and your children) will enjoy.
 “The sensations from every part of the earth’s surface—leaves, rocks, soil—will leave you with a more full and dynamic hiking experience”8.
 On the next hike, leave those shoes in your backpack, and leave only footprints along the trail.